Can You See Through Your Teeth?

 What Causes a Translucent Effect in Teeth?

-If your teeth appear see-through, this indicates that the enamel, the outer layer of your teeth, is thinning.
-The enamel serves as a hard, protective shell that covers the sensitive and vulnerable interior of the tooth.
+If your teeth enamel appears see-through, this indicates that the outer layer of your teeth is thinning.
+The enamel serves as a hard protective shell that covers the sensitive and vulnerable interior of the tooth.
+Enamel is durable but experiences normal wear and tear, so it may erode over time.
+Acidic foods and lingering plaque can eat away at your teeth and wear down their surfaces.

 Weakened enamel also means that the inner layers of your teeth are exposed to dental dangers like plaque and bacteria.
 You could have a higher risk of cavities and other problems.